jollopre/carpanta/README.md

 1. Building the image in production mode
 2. Pushing the image into [DockerHub](https://hub.docker.com/)
-3. Deploying the code into [AWS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html) according to the definition found at [production.json](infra/production.json)
+3. Provisioning the code into [AWS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html) according to the definition found at [production.json](infra/production.json)

 Note, you will need to have an account in [DockerHub](https://hub.docker.com/) in order to push the docker image to any of your repositories.
 In addition, you will need an AWS user with Programmatic access type.
 AWS contains a handful set of policies to be attached to your user, for instance [AmazonECS_FullAccess](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_managed_policies.html#AmazonECS_FullAccess) should be sufficient for the deploy task to succeed.
-You can replace the IMAGE_NAME to point at your docker hub repository in [Makefile](Makefile#7).
-AWS credentials it is assumed to be persisted into .aws folder located at the root folder of this project.

 ### Todos